 Miniature Pinschers are lively and energetic.
 They require plenty of exercise—indoors and out—to keep them happy and healthy.
 Without an outlet for his energy, the Min Pin may become destructive, barky, or snappy.

-- The Miniature Pinschers is an escape artist who is prone to wandering.
+- The Miniature Pinschers is an escape artist who is prone to wandering, making a personalized dog collar with your contact information on it a wise investment.

 - He may be stubborn.